-She has published work in Profiles in Diversity Journal, Diversity Executive, and Workforce Management magazines and is a frequent speaker for numerous organizations and conferences.
-Her accolades include being named Most Influential Women in Commercial Banking by Crain’s Chicago Business, highlighted in the Profiles in Diversity Journal as a Women Worth Watching, earning Diversity Officer Leadership Award from Diversity Best Practices, and receiving the Rising Star Diversity Leadership Peer Award from Diversity Woman Magazine.
+She has published work in Profiles in Diversity Journal, Diversity Executive, and Workforce Management magazines and is a frequent speaker for numerous organizations and conferences, including the “Northwestern Intersections” podcast and “Career Mix” on SiriusXM satellite radio.
+Her accolades include being named one of the Most Influential Women in Commercial Banking by Crain’s Chicago Business, being highlighted in the Profiles in Diversity Journal as one of its Women Worth Watching, earning a Diversity Officer Leadership Award from Diversity Best Practices, and receiving the Rising Star Diversity Leadership Peer Award from Diversity Woman Magazine.

 Melissa has a Master of Science in communication from Northwestern University, a Master of Science in administration from Central Michigan University, and a Bachelor of Science in management science from Wright State University.
-She is an adjunct lecturer in the Northwestern University Master of Science in Communication program and serves on a variety of boards and councils including YWCA Lake County, Chicago Sinfonietta, Financial Services Pipeline Initiative Steering Committee, Chicago United Leadership Council, and UCAN Diversity & Inclusion Advisory Council.
-She is a member of Jack and Jill of America, Inc. Associates Group and The Links, Incorporated.
+She is an adjunct lecturer in the Northwestern University Master of Science in Communication program and serves on a variety of boards and councils including Chicago Sinfonietta, Skills for Chicagoland’s Future, Financial Services Pipeline Steering Committee, Chicago United Leadership Council, and UCAN Diversity & Inclusion Advisory Council.
+She is a Leadership Greater Chicago Daniel Burnham Fellowship fellow, and a member of the Economic Club of Chicago and The Links, Incorporated.